marekjm/pake/PROTOCOL.markdown

 These repositories are created using different commands (as discused below) and have different characteristics.

-Before you create any local repository you must create a global one because when a local repository is created it makes a special directory for itself in `~/.pakenode` and therefore it must exist.

 #### Global repository

+This repository MUST BE located in user's home directory in `~/.pakenode` subdirectory.

 This repository is uploaded onto the server and acts as a *node*.
 It is created using `pake setup` command.